 - What is bounce rate?

-- Why is my bounce rate so high?
+- Why is your bounce rate so high?

 - Are high bounce rates always bad?

-- How can I reduce my bounce rate?
+- How can you reduce your bounce rate?

 What Is Bounce Rate?

-Google’s own definition of bounce rate is: “Bounce Rate is the percentage of single-page sessions (i.e. sessions in which the person left your site from the entrance page without interacting with the page).”
+Google’s own definition of bounce rate is: “The percentage of single-page sessions” (i.e. sessions in which the person left your site from the entrance page without interacting with the page).

-Think of a ‘bounce’ as someone landing on your website, not clicking on any other pages, and leaving.
-The bounce rate is, therefore, the percentage of people that do this rather than stay and take a look around your site.
+Here is an easy way to think of website bounce rate.
+Think of a ‘bounce’ as someone landing on your website, not clicking on any other pages and then leaving.
+The bounce rate is, therefore, the percentage of people that do this, rather than stay and take a look around your website.

 You can check your bounce rate inside Google Analytics, under Audience -> Overview

-This is your website’s overall bounce rate.
-Your website actually has multiple bounce rates, though: the bounce rate of each page tells you the percentage of visitors that landed on that page and ‘bounced’ off; the bounce rate of each device tells you the percentage of people using mobiles, tablets and desktop computers bounced off, and so on.
-We’ll look at these different bounce rates later on, so for now let’s stick to the overall bounce rate.
+This is your website’s overall bounce rate, but your website actually has multiple bounce rates.
+The bounce rate of each page tells you the percentage of visitors that landed on that page and ‘bounced’ off.
+Plus, the bounce rate of each device tells you the percentage of people using mobiles, tablets and desktop computers bounced off, and so on.
+We’ll look at these different bounce rates later on, so, for now, let’s stick to the overall bounce rate.

-Your bounce rate will depend on a number of factors, the key ones being:
+Your website bounce rate will depend on a number of factors, the key ones being:

 The sources of your traffic.
 Visitors that come from Google search results tend to ‘bounce’ much less than visitors from Facebook, for example.
 People are in very different frames of mind when they’re in work or play modes.